 The corrugated buildings of Tirau i-SITE Visitor Center and adjoining Wool Gallery must have been designed by an animal lover.
 The former has a face of a dog while the latter a meek sheep.
 The idea of constructing these buildings emerged when the South Waikato District Council was finding a suitable site for the construction of the new Public Toilets.
 The council felt that the land alongside the Sheep belonging to John and Nancy Drake was perfect.
 The Drakes thought that the place should be converted into a complex with car parking, public toilets, information centre, and a picnic area.
 After the approval, the project took shape in January 1998, and the buildings were opened for public access in September 1998.

 3) Walt Disney Concert Hall, US

 Located in Downtown of Los Angeles, California, the Walt Disney Concert Hall was designed by Frank Gehry.
 This is a fine example of modern architecture.
 It has a seating capacity of 2,265 people.
-This hall unusual not just from the outside, but inside as well.
+This hall isn’t just unusual from the outside, but from inside too.
 There is a large concert organ inside the hall, which is used for special occasions.

 4) 30 St Mary Axe, UK